jiangqicd/DT2VIS/README.md

 In addition, the system also needs stanford-parser.jar and stanford-parser-models.jar.

 ## Contact
+The current version is a development version.
 If you have any questions, feel free to open an issue or contact [Guodao Sun](http://godoorsun.org).